Kwame Peprah: Preah Khan Reach Svay Rieng

 On 3 July 2025, Peprah signed a two‑year contract with Cambodian Premier League champions Preah Khan Reach Svay Rieng, marking a new chapter in his career in Southeast Asia.
 Peprah joined as a free agent following his release from Indian club Kerala Blasters FC, where he had registered 14 goals and 5 assists in 43 appearances across all competitions during his two‑year spell.

 In August 2025, Peprah was instrumental in Preah Khan Reach Svay Rieng's triumph in the Cambodian Super Cup, scoring two goals in the final against Phnom Penh Crown to force a 2–2 draw.
 Svay Rieng went on to secure the trophy by winning 5–3 in the penalty shoot-out.
 His outstanding performance in the match earned him the Player of the Competition award.

+He enjoyed a successful debut season in Cambodia, becoming one of the league’s standout performers.
+During the 2025–26 Cambodian Premier League season, Peprah finished as the league’s top scorers with 24 goals and helped Svay Rieng secure domestic success by winning the league.
+At the end of the season, he was named the Cambodian Premier League Best Player and was also included in the league’s Best XI of the season.

+Peprah also impressed in continental competition during the 2025–26 AFC Challenge League, where he played a key role in Svay Rieng’s run to the final.
+He finished as the tournament’s top scorer with eight goals.
+Svay Rieng eventually finished runners-up after losing 4–3 after extra time to Al-Kuwait in the final.
+His performances in both domestic and continental competitions earned widespread recognition in Cambodia and Ghana.

 International career

 Peprah is a former Ghana U23 international.
 He was called up for friendlies against South Korea U23 and Japan U23 in 2021.